 Site ID (referenced in SHLAA) 58

 Site Address East of Raley Road, Locks Heath

 Location Situated in Locks Heath to the north of Warsash Road, East of Raley Road and to the West of Locks Road.

 Ward Locks Heath

 Settlement Area Western Wards and Whiteley

 Site Area 2.12 ha

 Planning Status None

 Potential Use & Indicative Capacity Residential (50 dwellings).

 Key Planning & Design Issues Low density housing will be expected to front on to Raley Road and provide a continuation of the existing frontage.
-The row of

-TPO trees to the rear of 24 Raley Road should be kept intact as far as possible.
+There is a row of TPO trees to the rear of 24 Raley Road and TPO

-The TPO group of trees to the east of the site should be used positively, possibly as an extension to the open space/play area to the south east corner.
+group of trees to the east of the site (which could be used positively, possibly as an extension to the open space/play area to the south east corner).
+These assets should be retained as far as possible.

-Opportunities should also be explored to provide a north/south and east/west greenway links through the development site linking with the wider greenway network and nearby key cycling and pedestrian routes that traverse the area.
+Opportunities should also be explored to provide north/south and east/west greenway links through the development site linking with the wider greenway network and nearby key cycling and pedestrian routes that traverse the area.
 Particular attention should be given to continuation and/or connection to the adjacent/nearby Woodpecker Copse / St. Johns Greenway, Upper Brook Road/Raley Road Green Corridor, the Monterey Drive Greenway and Sustrans cycle network.